joshvasquezr/lexer-parser-interpreter-joshvasquezr/README.md

 ### Test Plan

-To ensure the correctness of the Lexer, we used a comprehensive set of unit tests that cover various scenarios.
+To ensure the correctness of the Lexer, I tested it using the comprehensive set of unit tests that was provided in `LexerTest.java`.
 Each test checks if the lexer correctly tokenizes the input and handles different combinations of identifiers, integers, assignment operators, and plus signs.